loicboutet/reactrb_tutorial/README.md

 5. If you are using reactive-record, then it also adds the `public` directory to `app/models`.
 Any models in this directory will have reactive-record proxies loaded on the client.

 6. It creates the `app/views/components.rb` manifest file.
 This file is a set of requires for all your ruby component code.
-It ends with a
+The manifest ends with a `require_tree './components'`
-`require_tree './components'`
 which in most cases should be sufficient to load all your component code from the `views/components` directory.
 If you have specific component load ordering needs (which is rare) you can simply require specific files before the require_tree.  *Note - this manifest is loaded both on the client and in the prerendering engine.
-Code that depends on browser specific data and functions can be conditionally loaded in the manifest so it will **not** load during prerendering.*
+Code that depends on browser specific data and functions can be conditionally loaded in the manifest so it will not load during prerendering.*

 7. If you are using reactive-record the `components.rb` file will also require `app/models/_react_public_models.rb` which is the manifest file for the public models, and simply contains a `require_tree './public'` directive.
 If you need to order how the models are loaded you can add explicit requires to this file before the require_tree.

 9. It adds these lines to `application.rb`
 `config.assets.paths << ::Rails.root.join('app', 'views').to_s`
 If you are using reactive-record it will also add
+`config.assets.paths << ::Rails.root.join('app', 'models').to_s`
 `config.eager_load_paths += %W(#{config.root}/app/models/public)`
 `config.autoload_paths += %W(#{config.root}/app/models/public)`
 The effect of these lines is that the asset pipeline can load components from the views folder, and